Leave a gift in your will

 It’s time the UK got to grips with guts.

 In 2021, Guts UK will turn 50 years old.
-Our founders got together and decided they wanted to do something to end the pain and suffering that we recognise all too well.
+In 1971, our founders got together and decided they wanted to do something to end the pain and suffering that we recognise all too well.

 A lot has changed since then.
 But the truth is, we haven’t yet achieved our founder’s goals.